jowariak/Tangent-SBM/README.md

 - Frozen-checkpoint evaluation and resumable Monte Carlo convergence checks.
 - Completed Gaussian and double-well ID measurements through MC4096.

-This source release does **not** contain trained checkpoints, generated datasets, or the complete collection of paper results.
-See [reproduction status](docs/REPRODUCTION.md) for exactly what is present.
-Neither training speedups nor superiority over deterministic mean predictors are implied by this repository.

 ## Setup